Oyster: Anatomy

 Oysters breathe primarily via gills.
 In addition to their gills, oysters can exchange gases across their mantles, which are lined with many small, thin-walled blood vessels.
 A small, three-chambered heart, lying under the adductor muscle, pumps colorless blood to all parts of the body.
 At the same time, two kidneys, located on the underside of the muscle, remove waste products from the blood.
 Their nervous system includes two pairs of nerve cords and three pairs of ganglia.
 There is no evidence that oysters have a brain.

 While some oysters have two sexes (European oyster and Olympia oyster), their reproductive organs contain both eggs and sperm.
 Because of this, it is technically possible for an oyster to fertilize its own eggs.
 The gonads surround the digestive organs, and are made up of sex cells, branching tubules, and connective tissue.

 Once her millions of eggs are fertilized, the female discharges them into the water.
 The larvae develop in about six hours and exist suspended in the water column as veliger larvae for two to three weeks before settling on a bed and reaching sexual maturity within a year.

 Feeding

 Oysters are filter feeders, drawing water in over their gills through the beating of cilia.
 Suspended plankton and non-food particles are trapped in the mucus of a gill, and from there are transported to the mouth, where they are eaten, digested, and expelled as feces or pseudofeces that fall to the bottom and remain out of the water column.
-Oysters feed most actively at temperatures ranging from the high 60s to the high 70s.
+Oysters feed most actively at temperatures ranging from the high 60s (°F) to the high 70s (°F).
 Under ideal laboratory conditions, an oyster can filter up to 50 USgal of water per day.
 Under average conditions, mature oysters filter 3–12 U.S.gal.
 Chesapeake Bay's once-flourishing oyster population historically filtered excess nutrients from the estuary's entire water volume every three to four days.
 As of 2008 it was estimated that a complete cycle would take nearly a year.